 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
 Please review your visa to make sure there are no spelling errors.
-We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time, if your visa is a paper case.
 Do not open this envelope.
 You must carry it with you.
 Do not put it in your checked luggage.
 If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.

 Getting a Green Card – Your Form I-551 Permanent Resident Card, also known as a green card, will be automatically mailed to the address in the United States that you write in your visa application form.
 This is a very important document that proves you have permission to reside in the United States.
 If you plan to travel outside the U.S. before your green card arrives: Please consult USCIS’s and CBP’s websites for rules about what documents you need to re-enter the country.
 We also recommend you check with the airline to ensure you are in compliance with their rules.
 Once your card is issued, you should not stay outside of the United States for more than one year.
 If you do, you may lose your status as a Lawful Permanent Resident.

 Children’s Issues – In the United States, children are required to have certain vaccinations before they can enroll in school.
 We recommend that you bring your child’s complete vaccination records with you to the United States.
 If your child is adopted, you have full custody as a result of a divorce, or you share custody with another parent, you should bring a copy of all applicable adoption or custody papers from the authoritative court in your home country.
 You will need these papers (translated into English) for issues such as school enrollment, medical care, and eventual citizenship.